dmytri/node-operetta/README.md

 In the example above, the program nurl has three arguments, two of which are options.
-Options are arguments that are one letter long and start with a dash (-), these are "short options," or many letters long and start with a double dash (--) (long option), these are long options.
+Options are arguments that are one letter long and start with a dash (-), these are "short options," or many letters long and start with a double dash (--), these are long options.
 Arguments that are not options agree also called "positional" arguments, because they have no name, so can only be referred to by there position following the command.